-There are 5 basic types of active sensors:
+There are 6 basic types of active sensors:

+– radar sounders;

+– imagers (synthetic aperture radars);

 – scatterometers;

 – altimeters;

-– imagers (synthetic aperture radars);

 – precipitation radars;

 – cloud profile radars.

+Radar sounders are ground-penetrating radar (GPR) systems which employ lower centre frequencies in order to penetrate the surface of the Earth.
+This can be used to provide radar maps of subsurface scattering layers to locate and characterize underground water and ice deposits.
+Specifically, the frequency range of 40-50 MHz represents a trade-off between penetration depth and resolution, and can be used to provide detailed mapping of the spatial distribution of shallow aquifers (on the order to 10-100 m in depth) in arid regions, as well as to perform basal interface topography and determine ice-sheet thickness (on the order of 5 km).

+Radar imaging systems are employed to produce high resolution images required by users in such fields as geology, oceanography and agriculture.
+To achieve reasonable resolution from space, synthetic aperture focused radars will be employed for many applications as they have resolutions independent of range.
+In the area of meteorology scanning Doppler radars may also be employed.

 Radar scatterometers are useful for determining the roughness of large objects.
 When operating at frequencies higher than 300 MHz, the scatterometer measures the amount of backscatter from the surface roughness in broad categories ranging from smooth to very rough.
 At frequencies around 200 MHz, reflectivity depends upon the dielectric constant of the object; at lower frequencies, reflectivity depends primarily upon electrical conductivity.
 These lower frequencies can be used to penetrate the surface of the Earth to detect sub-surface structures.

 Radar altimetry has yielded three possible operation concepts for practical systems.
 One of these techniques is based upon the use of a very narrow beamwidth (2 mrad) and a very short transmitted pulse (2 ns).
 Timing of the round-trip delay of the transmitted pulse leading edge is used to provide altitude information.
 A technique that is similar to the short pulse system is the pulse compression technique.
 A short impulse pulse generates a longer frequency modulated pulse and the return, which has a wide bandwidth, is compressed back to a short pulse which is then leading edge detected.
 The third technique requires moderate antenna size and spacecraft stabilization, with radar return from the nadir point obtained by a time-gating technique.
 In this system, altitude information is extracted by measuring the centroid of the early portion of the radar waveform rather than the leading edge of a very short pulse.

-Radar imaging systems are employed to produce high resolution images required by users in such fields as geology, oceanography and agriculture.
-To achieve reasonable resolution from space, synthetic aperture focused radars will be employed for many applications as they have resolutions independent of range.
-In the area of meteorology scanning Doppler radars may also be employed.

 Knowledge of the global rainfall and cloud distributions is required to understand and predict global climate change.
 Microwave sensors have a clear advantage over visible/infrared sensors in that they have the capability to penetrate the cloud cover, thereby providing direct information of rain and cloud volume.
 Active sensors are especially important because they are the only instruments which provide vertical rain and cloud structures, and therefore are essential to study large-scale atmospheric circulation and the radiation budget.
 Moreover, the active sensors can provide quantitative rain and cloud information independent of the microwave emission properties of background surfaces.

 Active remote sensing in the microwave region offers several advantages over visible region sensors and passive microwave sensors.
 Besides being uniquely sensitive to several land/ocean/atmosphere variables (e.g. plant moisture and cloud height), active sensing can, for instance, penetrate the surface and vegetation, operate on an all-weather, day/night basis, attain high spatial resolution (synthetic aperture radar (SAR)) enhance features by changing the illumination angle, and operate over broad spectral ranges independently of emissions from narrow-band phenomena.